AI-ROS/agv-visual-localization/README.md

 ### deepstream-application

-Finally, the board used in this project - Jetson AGX Xavier - allowed the study of other type of architectures to process the input images.
+Finally, the board used in this project - Jetson AGX Xavier - allowed the study of another type of architectures to process the input images.
 The DeepStream framework delivers a complete streaming analytics toolkit for AI-based video and image understanding, as well as multi-sensor processing.
-Therefore, this SDK enables the real-time inference through DNN, based on ONNX and Tensor RT libraries.
+Therefore, this SDK enables real-time inference through DNN, based on ONNX and Tensor RT libraries.

-Thus, a deepstream application was also developed based on those that were provided by NVIDIA.
+Thus, a DeepStream application was also developed based on those that were provided by NVIDIA.
 This application is a pipeline whose input is one image that then passes forward on the YoloV3 architecture.
 This object detection model outputs the bounding boxes of the respective objects in the scene.

 Resources: [REPO]